zaneris123/CoordinateOffset/README.md

   * Randomize offset when the player joins, dies, changes world, or teleports
   * Match offsets to the player's position, so they see themselves near the world's origin
   * Persist the same offset every time a player joins so that they don't notice an offset changing
-  * Configure different offset settings (or disable the offset) per-player and per-world
+  * Configure different offsets per-player and per-world
-* LuckPerms integration for determining offsets by group or specific context
+* LuckPerms integration for setting offsets by group or specific context

 Requirements
 ------------